What is PKI? The Ultimate Guide to Public Key Infrastructure

 2. Certificate Issuance – The CA needs to validate the identity of the applicant, which is typically done through credentials or by trusting another CA that has already validated the applicant.

 4. Certificate Revocation – Certificates contain an expiration date that’s specified when they are first issued.
 When that date is reached, the certificate will automatically be considered invalid for any authentication attempt.
+Certificate revocation can occur through a CRL, a Delta CRL, or OSCP.

 5. Certificate Renewal – Instead of automatically being shunted to a CRL, some CAs have settings that renew certificates upon expiration date, though typically they re-verify identity.
-At this time, you can choose whether or not to generate a new key pair – effectively making it a totally new certificate.
+At this time, you can choose whether to generate a new key pair – effectively making it a totally new certificate.

-Effectively managing certificates can be simple if you have a proper automation tool, a well-secured certificate database, and methods of synchronization between your certificate database and your Identity Providers.
+Effectively managing certificates can be simple if you have a proper automation tool, a well-secured certificate database, and methods of synchronization between your certificate database and your Identity Provider.
 A common way organizations automate certificate management is using the Intune CA Partner API, which is implemented with the SecureW2 PKI.

 Certificate Policies